Cary Library

-The Cary Library is the public library of Houlton, Maine, USA.
+The Cary Library is the public library of Houlton, Maine, US.
 It is located at 107 Main Street, in an architecturally distinguished building designed by John Calvin Stevens.
 The building was added to the National Register of Historic Places in 1987.
 The library opened on October 12, 1904.

 Architecture and history

 Houlton's first attempts to establish a library began in 1850 with a private collection.
 After two such efforts failed, a third effort begun in 1896 succeeded.
 This effort was significantly aided by a major bequest from the estate of Dr. George Cary, a local medical doctor and onetime state legislator.
 This bequest was further augmented with funding from industrialist and philanthropist Andrew Carnegie, who gave $10,000 to the campaign.
 Prominent Portland architect John Calvin Stevens was commissioned to the design the building, which was completed in 1904.